PaulApivat/paulapivat/content/post/dsfs_7/index.md

 hi # 530.9897335951244
 ```

-And if the coin was *actually unfair*, we should reject the null, but we fail to.
-Let's suppose the actual probability that the coin lands on heads is 55% (slightly biased towards head):
+And if the coin was *actually biased*, we should reject the null, but we fail to.
+Let's suppose the actual probability that the coin lands on heads is 55% ( **biased** towards head):

 ```python
 mu_1, sigma_1 = normal_approximation_to_binomial(1000, 0.55)